 2. The Challenge: Win Fast for the Economy of Warfare

-No one has time for length marketing campaigns that are expensive and drawn out over time.
+No one has time for lengthy marketing campaigns that are expensive and drawn out over time.
 Digitalization has made the online world of commerce change daily.
 General Sun Tzu proposed, “In war, then, let your great object be victory, not lengthy campaigns.”

 What does this mean for digital marketing strategies?
 It translates to engaging digital warfare with quick, small victories before fatigue and strength to keep up become too overwhelming to overcome.

 Every day, you can pull ahead of your competitors by becoming more global and better connected.
 Enter into growing markets with lots of potential, such as the Chinese market.
 Understand why China SEO is important for your business and then focus your weekly marketing content on quick wins on digital Chinese platforms.

 Optimize your SEO keywords to that of your Chinese audience and understand how each platform uses SEO keywords.
 Keep in mind to place them correctly in the right space for better results when your potential consumers search.
 Work smarter and more effectively to tire your competitors out.

 3. The Plan of Attack: Develop a Strategy Based on Your Nich (The Art of War for Marketing)

 Digitalization has made it easier than ever before to know your market: its brand preference, competitors, and influencers.
 In relation to digital content marketing strategy, it means understanding the environment so well that you can plan your attack with SEO keywords and the right online platforms on which to publish.